NEW NEWS

 • 10 spots available on zoom

-• sliding scale ($30-50 with several seats sponsored by cripple)
+• several seats sponsored by cripple

-For more information about the talk and workshop—or to register for a spot, sign up at the following link: https://form.jotform.com/253037448048156
+For more information about the talk and workshop—or to register for a spot, sign up at the following link: (link has been removed since this event has passed).

 Questions, issues or need assistance?
 Reach out to: studio@cripple.info